iconindicators/appindicators/README.md

     cp --remove-destination $(ls -d $HOME/.local/venv_indicatortest/lib/python3.* | head -1)/site-packages/indicatortest/icons/*.svg $HOME/.local/share/icons/hicolor/scalable/apps
 ```

-You will likely need to also install various operating system packages; refer to the installation instructions for the given indicator at [https://pypi.org](https://pypi.org).
+Various operating system packages will likely need to be installed; refer to the installation instructions for the given indicator at [https://pypi.org](https://pypi.org).

 To install the wheel for multiple indicators, use the script:
 ```